Spread Love Not Hate: Undermining the Importance of Hateful Pre-training for Hate Speech Detection: Results

 \section{Results}

 We hereby analyze the results shown in Table \ref{tab:final_results}.
 We make some key observations regarding the results as follows.

 \begin{enumerate} \item \textbf{Hateful BERT is not the best model:} Contrary to our intuition, pre-training only on hateful tweets does not give the best results.
 In fact, of the three subsets (hateful, non-hateful, and random), the model trained on the random subset tends to perform better on two of three downstream datasets in Marathi and both downstream datasets in Hindi in terms of macro-F1.
 Moreover, a model trained on non-hateful data performs better than the model trained on hateful content for the majority of the tasks.
 The hateful models perform better than the baseline MuRIL model, which is in line with the previous works.
 We suggest that hateful pre-training is helpful over the raw pre-trained models; however, these are not the best alternatives. \item \textbf{Monolingual retraining shows improvement over multilingual models:} We observe that MuRIL, the multilingual model trained on 17 Indian languages and billions of tokens, has consistently underperformed on all datasets.
 On the other hand, we observe that our models retrained on Hindi tweets outperform MuRIL by a large margin.
 Note that our Hindi models are essentially MuRIL models retrained on Hindi tweets corpus.
 The same trend can be seen for Marathi as well.
 We speculate this is because retraining on sizeable corpora of a particular language augments the multi-lingual pre-training.
-Specifically, in our case, retraining on languages having medium-sized corpora can outperform cumulative semantic knowledge gained from training on multiple large-sized corpora of different languages, as is in the case of MuRIL. \item \textbf{Model pre-trained on 40 million dataset performs the best on all downstream tasks:} The models MahaTweetBERT and HindTweetBERT outperform all other models on all downstream datasets.
-This result, although quite expected, ensures that the large-scale pretraining has indeed helped the model.
-This provides us with a strong benchmark for future work. \end{enumerate}
+Specifically, in our case, retraining on languages having medium-sized corpora can outperform cumulative semantic knowledge gained from training on multiple large-sized corpora of different languages, as is in the case of MuRIL. \item \textbf{Model pre-trained on 40 million datasets performs the best on all downstream tasks:} The models MahaTweetBERT and HindTweetBERT outperform all other models on all downstream datasets.
+This result, although expected, ensures that large-scale pretraining has indeed helped the model.
+The model also performs well on other downstream tasks like Sentiment Analysis as shown in Appendix \ref{app:mahasent}.
+This provides a strong benchmark for future work. \end{enumerate}